j-o-e-d-o-e/git/README.md

 - `git clone <url> <dir>` clones remote to <dir>
 - if <dir> does not exist, directory is created
-- if <dir> not provided, repo is stored in directory with name equivalent to remote branch
+- if <dir> not provided, repo is stored in subdir with name equivalent to remote branch

+### Pull from remote

+-

+### Fetch from remote

+-

 ### Push to remote

-- `git push -u origin master` pushes `master`-branch to `origin`-remote
+- `git push -u origin master` pushes `master`-branch to `origin`-remote and  moves the `origin/master`-pointer to be in sync with `master`
+- consequently, `master`, `origin` and `origin/master` are in sync, again

 ### Add remote to local repo

 - `git remote add origin <url>` and `git push -u origin master`
-- `origin` = remote name
+- `origin` = standard name of (primary) remote-branch, by convention
 - `git remote -v` shows remotes
 - remote metadata is stored in `.git/config`
-- `git remote rm origin` would delete origin remote
+- `git remote rm origin` would delete remote-branch `origin`

 ### Remote

-- branch `origin/master` is stored locally, mirrors master-branch on local machine and references remote
+- branch `origin/master` is stored locally, mirrors master-branch on local machine and references remote-master-branch
+- `origin/master` tries to stay always in sync with remote
 - generally, commit locally, fetch remote to `origin/master`, merge local commits with `origin/master` and push results to remote

 ### Stash changes